Priority rules – driving licence theory

 • Same as the obligation to give way, only you have to stop regardless of whether you think it is necessary.

 • Stop just before the stop line.
-If there is no stop line, stop just before entering the road.
+If there is no stop line, stop just before entering the intersecting road.
+Sometimes this means passing the stop sign before stopping, as the sign may be several metres before the junction.

 • If there is a queue, each car must still come to a stop at the stop line.
 Immediately following the car in front of you is not permitted.